- Share this article on Facebook

-[Warning: This story contains spoilers for episode nine, season six of HBO’s Game of Thrones, “Battle of the Bastards.”]
+[Warning: This story contains spoilers for episode seven, season six of HBO’s Game of Thrones, “The Broken Man.”]

-Every week on Game of Thrones, someone dies … and unfortunately, it’s rarely the person we want to see dead.
-Here, in the Grim Reaper Report, we tally up the fatalities from each week’s episode, and choose who we’d rather see going to that King’s Landing in the sky.
+Every week on Game of Thrones, someone dies … and unfortunately, it’s rarely the person viewers want to see dead.
+Here, in the Grim Reaper Report, THR tallies up the fatalities from each week’s episode, and selects who we’d rather see going to that King’s Landing in the sky.

 Who Should’ve Died?